Quarter 1 · Week 5

 Strong systems treat interfaces like engineering—not long messages or excessive documentation, but clear contracts.
 Reliability does not stem from heroics; it comes from interfaces that hold under pressure.

-Week 6 Missing Content
+Next → Week 6 — Missing Content